itpplasma/GORILLA/README.md

 However, the integration process itself can be of high interest as well, thus, a program allowing the detailed analysis of guiding-center orbits, the time evolution of their respective invariants of motion and Poincaré plots is at disposal as well (“gorilla_plot”).
 Both applications are realized for demonstration in the program (“test_gorilla_main”).

-A detailed description of the working principle of GORILLA can be found in `DOCUMENTATION/`.
+The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` from https://people.sc.fsu.edu/~jburkardt/f_src/rkf45/rkf45.html under the GNU LGPL License.

+### Magnetic field input
 The magnetic field can be provided by magnetohydrodynamics (MHD) equilibria with nested magnetic flux surfaces either in 2D (e.g. EFIT) or in 3D (e.g. VMEC).
 Supported equilibria are in the g-file or NetCDF format, respectively.
 For both equilibria formats, test files for the limited purpose of computing guiding-center orbits are provided.
 The g-file test equilibrium (`g_file_for_test`) corresponds to an axi-symmetric tokamak field described in Ref.
 [3].
 The VMEC NetCDF text equlibrium (`netcdf_file_for_test.nc`) was provided by Michael Drevlak for testing purposes and corresponds to the stellarator field configuration described in Ref.
 [4], namely, a quasi-isodynamic reactor-scale device with five toroidal field periods and a major radius of 25 m.

-The code is free to use and modify under the MIT License and links to Runge-Kutta-Fehlberg routines in `SRC/contrib/rkf45.f90` from https://people.sc.fsu.edu/~jburkardt/f_src/rkf45/rkf45.html under the GNU LGPL License.
+## Documentation
+A detailed description of the working principle of GORILLA can be found in `DOCUMENTATION/GORILLA_DOC.pdf`.
+The following supplemental material is available in `DOCUMENTATION/SUPPLEMENTAL_MATERIAL`:
+* arXiv preprint of Ref.
+[1]
+* Master's thesis of M. Eder (preliminary work with some detailed explanations referenced in `GORILLA_DOC.pdf`)
+* Master's thesis of L. Bauer (preliminary work with some detailed explanations referenced in `GORILLA_DOC.pdf`)

 ## Building